thaliproject/thali/_posts/2015-05-29-Bluetooth-P2P-sync-for-Android.md

 layout: post
 title: Bluetooth P2P sync for Android using insecure sockets
 ---
-Don't know where the idea for this artile came from, but I heard it from Yaron.
-Basically we wanted to see whether we could simply poll known bluetooth addresses to discover peers.

-We had no idea how well that would work, or what it would do for the batterylife, so I made some tests with the technlogy and got results.
+Nathan (@n8fr8) from @GuardianProject gave us the idea of polling for Bluetooth addresses on Android as a way of discovering if devices one already knows about are in the area.
+I ran tests on this idea both for performance and battery life.

 So check out the findings from my [blog article](http://www.drjukka.com/blog/wordpress/?p=121)